-- To use it we call the following form - (time (count (count-words-sequential (take 30000 (get-pages "enwiki.xml")))))) - I include a call to "count" to make Clojure actually perform the calculation - since otherwise with lazy sequences, it can decide not to do anything - plus the call to count allows me to see the output of the "time" function which otherwise gets lost when a map with 1.74M entries prints out! - Note: I switched to 30K pages because 39K pages was causing "out of memory" errors that I could not debug! :-( - The sequential version of the program on 30K pages averages 71 seconds
+- To use it we call it like this: - (def pages (take 100000 (get-pages "enwiki.xml"))) - (time (count (count-words-sequential pages))) - I include a call to "count" to make Clojure actually perform the calculation - since otherwise with lazy sequences, it can decide not to do anything - plus the call to count allows me to see the output of the "time" function which otherwise gets lost when a map with 1.74M entries prints out! - The sequential version of the program on 100K pages averages 4.2 minutes - CPU Utilization sits at just about 100% (i.e. it really is single threaded)